-Studies of gene expression at the level of transcription and translation by quantification of RNA and protein combined with verification of genomic sequence (e.g., transgene integration site) are often hampered by the small sample size and the necessity of different - often incompatible - techniques for DNA, RNA, and protein isolation.
-Samples may comprise biopsies, tumors, tissues, transgene organisms, and others.
-The NucleoSpin® TriPrep kit enables isolation of DNA, RNA, and protein from diverse sample types.
-DNA, RNA, and protein are isolated without splitting the sample prior to extraction.
-Thus, DNA, RNA, and protein are obtained from one and the same sample and not from three similar portions of one sample.
-This is especially valuable for unique, small, and precious samples.
-DNA and RNA are eluted separately from the NucleoSpin® TriPrep Column, with a low salt buffer and water, respectively.
-Isolated DNA and RNA are suitable for all common downstream applications.
-Isolated protein is suitable for SDS-PAGE, Western Blot analysis, and quantification.
+Studies of gene expression at the level of transcription and translation by quantification of RNA and protein are often hampered by the small sample size and the necessity of different - often incompatible - techniques for RNA and protein isolation.
+Samples may comprise biopsies, tumors, tissues, transgene organisms and others.
+The NucleoSpin® RNA/Protein kit however enables isolation of RNA and protein from diverse sample types.
+Protein and RNA are isolated without splitting the sample prior to protein/RNA extraction.
+Thus, protein and RNA are obtained from one and the same sample and not from two similar portions of one sample.
+This is especially valuable for unique, small and precious samples.
+Isolated RNA is suitable for all common downstream applications.
+RNA isolated with the NucleoSpin® RNA/Protein kit.
+Isolated protein is immediately suitable for SDS-PAGE, Western Blot analysis, and quantification with recommended methods.

-DNA, RNA, and protein isolation
+RNA and protein isolation

-One of the most important aspects in the isolation of DNA, RNA, and protein is to prevent their degradation during the isolation procedure.
-With the NucleoSpin® TriPrep method, cells are lysed by incubation in a solution containing large amounts of chaotropic ions.
-This lysis buffer immediately inactivates virtually all enzymes (e.g., DNases, RNases, proteases, and phosphatases) which are present in almost all biological materials.
-The buffer dissolves even hardly soluble protein, creates appropriate binding conditions which favor adsorption of DNA and RNA to the silica membrane, and enables protein to pass the specially treated NucleoSpin® TriPrep Column virtually quantitatively.
+One of the most important aspects in the isolation of RNA and protein is to prevent their degradation during the isolation procedure.
+With the NucleoSpin® RNA/Protein method, cells are lysed by incubation in a solution containing large amounts of chaotropic ions.
+This lysis buffer immediately inactivates virtually all enzymes (e.g., RNases and proteases) which are present in almost all biological materials.
+The buffer dissolves even hardly soluble protein, creates appropriate binding conditions which favor adsorption of RNA to the silica membrane and enables protein to pass the specially treated NucleoSpin® RNA/Protein Column virtually quantitatively.
 Expensive and harmful proteinase inhibitors or inhibitor cocktails are not necessary due to the denaturing properties of the lysis buffer.
-After two special washing steps, DNA is eluted with a low salt buffer (DNA Elute) which selectively elutes DNA and keeps RNA quantitatively on the column.
-Eluted DNA is immediately ready for downstream applications without further purification.
-DNA elution prior to RNA elution does neither compromise RNA quantity nor quality.
-RNA isolated with the NucleoSpin® TriPrep kit is of identical quality as RNA isolated with the well proven NucleoSpin® RNA kit.
-Residual DNA still bound to the silica membrane is removed by an rDNase solution which is directly applied onto the silica membrane during the preparation (RNase-free rDNase is supplied with the kit).
-Simple washing steps with two different buffers remove salts, metabolites, and macromolecular cellular components.
-Pure RNA is finally eluted under low ionic strength conditions with RNasefree water (supplied).
+Contaminating DNA, which is also bound to the silica membrane, is removed by an rDNase solution which is directly applied onto the silica membrane during the preparation (RNase-free rDNase is supplied with the kit).
+Simple washing steps with two different buffers remove salts, metabolites and macromolecular cellular components.
+Pure RNA is finally eluted under low ionic strength conditions with RNase-free water (supplied).